gtaws/ProtectWithWAF/lab1/README.md

 19. Open a cmd window and change directory to **C:\Apache24\bin**.

 20. Run Apache Benchmark:
-    -  Copy the abLoadTestCommand from the **Output Properties** tab on the AWS Jam events web page.
+    -  Copy the abLoadTestCommand from the **Outputs** tab on of the CloudFormation stack.
 ![](.//media/image14.png)
 	  -  Run the command in a Command Prompt window
 	  -  Assure that ab run above was successful: